 Contact(s): Armando Ibarra (firstname.lastname@example.org)

 Description: The Division of Extension LGBTQ+ Employee Resource Group celebrates LGBTQ+ identifying colleagues and allies.
 The purpose of this group is to build relationships and empower one another, advocate for LGBTQ+ issues and education, and serve as a resource for the Division.
 The LGBTQ+ ERG meets on a quarterly basis.

 Contact(s): Nichole Whetter (email@example.com)

 Description: Extension’s Native American Task Force (NATF) builds relationships and partnerships between UW-Extension, UW Native Nations, and Wisconsin’s Native American communities and organizations.
 The work of the NATF helps 1) UW-Extension staff work more effectively with Native American communities, 2) build bridges between tribal and non-tribal communities, 3) facilitate communications related to working with Native American audiences, and 3) build working relationships between 1862 Land Grant Institutions, such as UW-Madison, and 1994 Land Grant Institutions.

-UW-Madison’s Division of Diversity, Equity, and Educational Achievement (DDEEA) also sponsors several Affinity Groups.
+UW-Madison’s Division of Diversity, Equity, and Educational Achievement (DDEEA) also sponsors several Affinity Groups for the campus community.
 While they were originally established to support campus-based faculty and staff, their resources and network of support also extend employees within the Division of Extension.
-For information on UW-Madison’s Affinity Groups, contact Edward Brown at email@example.com.
+Inquiries related to UW-Madison’s Affinity Groups can be directed to: Dr. Torsheika Maddox.